 Commons Beach Park

 Tahoe City’s Commons Beach Park offers a destination for summer getaways.
-Take a walk along the path and find space for picnicking, swimming along with a playground and restrooms.
+Take a walk along the path and find space for picnicking and swimming, as well as a playground and restrooms.

 Located at 400 N Lake Blvd in Tahoe City, California.
 Open daily from 8 a.m. to 10 p.m.
 Free to enter.